-Video case studies add an extra dose of authenticity to your communications.
+Video case studies add an extra does of authenticity to your communications.
 They're fun, entertaining, and you can't beat a real customer talking up your product or service on camera.

 Sure, video can be expensive.
 But with your written case study in hand, it's much easier to create because the story is already scripted out.
-And these days, you can totally capture a credible and effective video testimonial with a phone.
+And these days, you can totally capture a credible and effective 'point and shoot' video testimonial with an iphone.